 When I first got the idea for this contest back in 2016, I thought a few of my friends might take pity on me and submit a story – to my surprise, there were 128 entries!
 The winner that year went on to sign with my wonderful agent, Essie White, and the story that won is now part of a beautiful board book series.
 Several other entries over the years have become books…and I’m thrilled with the positive energy that this contest generates.

 I began this contest to celebrate the birthday of Dr. Seuss and honor this children’s writer who changed the face of kidlit.

 If you are currently writing picture books…or just reading them, you’ll notice that the average word length for many is getting shorter and shorter.
 So I thought, wouldn’t that be a great challenge…to write a story for kids with only 50 words?
 With a beginning, a middle, and an end.
 I wondered if I could do it.
 I opened the challenge to everyone.
-Much to my surprise and amazement, there were 128 entries!
-And now it’s time to DO IT AGAIN.

 - It can be prose, rhyme, free verse, silly or serious…whatever works for you.

 - Title is not included in the word count.

 - No illustration notes please.

 - The contest officially opens today, Saturday, February 29, in this special post on my blog.

 - Between February 29 and March 5, post your story in the comments of this special contest blog post.
 If you have a blog of your own and want to post it there also, that is terrific…please add the link to your comment so we can all go and visit you there.
 Also, please make sure you put your name in the post.

 - Deadline for posting the story in the comments is Thursday, March 5, at 11:59pm.